betadots/cde/README.md

 Terraform based deployment and provisioning of virtual machines with sshfs to a local workstation.
 At the moment only Proxmox is supported.

 Also in the beginning only Debian works.
 Ubuntu should works.
-SSHFS works only on MACOS at the moment and only the interface en0.

 Required variables are: